 After a concussion, many people recover within three months.
 However, some people experience what is known as post-concussion syndrome.
+Post-Concussion Syndrome is when symptoms of a concussion last beyond what would be the expected recovery period after the initial injury.
 Post-concussion syndrome symptoms can persist indefinitely, and they can affect people in different ways.
 To cope with post-concussion syndrome, patients usually require physical and occupational therapy.
 A car accident lawyer can help you get compensation for the time and expense of attending therapy to recover from your injury.

 Patients with post-concussion syndrome can experience a range of symptoms, including frequent headaches and dizziness.
 People may also struggle to complete tasks, be more irritable than normal, and generally not feel like themselves.
 These impacts can interfere with school and work and cause difficulties in personal relationships.
 Long-term memory problems can also persist after a concussion and cause people to feel like they function slower than they used to.